vislyhq/visly-state/website/docs/transactions.md

 sidebar_label: Transactions & history
 ---

 Visly State has support for both transactions and history.
 Transactions allow you to group multiple mutations into a single mutation to ensure components aren't re-rendered before all mutations are run, and history enables you to add undo / redo capabilities to your app with a single line of code.
-Transactions work together with the history api to ensure all mutations within a transaction are undone / redone as a single operation.
+Transactions work together with the history API to ensure all mutations within a transaction are undone / redone as a single operation.

 ## Transactions

-Transactions quickly become necesarry in larger applications where you have your mutation logic split across many mutation functions but want to ensure components only re-render a single time independent of how many mutations you combine.
-Just wrap app mutations calls in a `transaction`.
+Transactions quickly become necessary in larger applications where you have your mutation logic split across many mutation functions, but want to ensure components only re-render a single time independent of how many mutations you combine.
+Just wrap your mutation calls in a `transaction` block.

 ```tsx
 import { useMutation, transaction } from '@visly/state`